 - Mixed Mode: Allows both Active Directory authentication and SQL Server authentication, where the login is created in the database and is accessed using username and password.
 This is the most common option because most of the time, applications and systems do not use AD users, and configuration within the application to use SQL Server users is much simpler.

-- In the tab “Data Directories” we can configure the directories where they will be physically stored on disk, the system databases, the default Backup directory and the TempDB (data and log) and User (data and log) databases.
+- In the tab "Data Directories" we can configure the directories where they will be physically stored on the disk, the system databases, the default Backup directory and the TempDB (data and log) and User (data and log) databases.